-InterFAX offers developers the opportunity to register and test its fax service for free.
-This will enable developers to develop their applications and test the integration of InterFAX throughout the development process.
+Upland InterFAX affords developers the opportunity to register and test our fax services for free, allowing developers time to test their integration with InterFAX throughout the development process.

 A developer account: